-The District's Dress Code is established to teach grooming and hygiene, prevent disruption, instill discipline, and minimize safety hazards, and teach respect for authority.
-Also, to be a reflection of the pride and responsibility we have in representing our school, parents, and community.
-All students must follow dress code on both campuses whether during or after the school day.

-The District's Dress Code applies to all students while on any and all District property during school and at any and all school-related and school-sponsored events, including at other school districts and locations.
+The District's dress code is established to teach grooming and hygiene, prevent disruption, instill discipline, minimize safety hazards, and teach respect for authority.
+Also, to reflect the pride and responsibility we have in representing our school, parents, and community.
+The District's dress code applies to all students while on any and all district property during school and when participating in any and all school-related and school-sponsored events, including at other school districts and locations.

 Students shall be dressed and groomed in a manner that is clean and neat and that will not be a health or safety hazard to themselves or others.
-The District prohibits any clothing or grooming that in the Campus Principal's judgment may reasonably be expected to cause disruption of or interference with normal school operations.
+The district prohibits any clothing or grooming that in the campus principal's judgment may reasonably be expected to cause disruption of or interference with normal school operations.

 The intent of this code is that student dress and grooming will not distract, disrupt, interfere, or otherwise limit the effectiveness of school activities.
 While we respect students' desire to express themselves in their clothing and grooming styles, we do not permit students to wear clothing with pictures, emblems, or writing that is lewd, offensive, vulgar, or obscene or that advertises or depicts tobacco products, alcoholic beverages, drugs, or any other substance that students are prohibited from having or using at school.

 Additions, deletions or clarification of the dress code policy may be made as deemed necessary by the administration.